acmsigsoft/EmpiricalStandards/FAQ.md

 ### This stuff needs to be used to form the next generation of software engineers.
 Any plans to integrate this into curricula?

-The standards clearly have a lot of pedagogical usefulness for teaching research methods.
+The standards clearly have a lot of pedagogical value for teaching research methods.
 Paul is using them in his advanced quantitative methods course in Winter 2021.
 We are not sure if they are appropriate for undergrads, but if anyone wants to try, they are welcome to do so and we would love to hear about their experiences.